If you need to visualize Fresno’s health care access issue, look where urgent cares are

-FRESNO, California (KSEE) — The southern half of Fresno is getting two new urgent care clinics, doubling the amount currently available.
+FRESNO, California (KGPE) — The southern half of Fresno is getting two new urgent care clinics, doubling the amount currently available.

 It’s the latest showing of how much health care access lacks in southern Fresno neighborhoods.
 But, some things are in the pipeline to help improve the situation.